-Counselling takes place when a counsellor meets a client in a private and confidential setting, to explore whatever difficulties the client is experiencing in their lives.
-Counselling is an opportunity to talk about a problem in a safe place and be listened to without judgement.
+Counselling takes place when a counsellor meets a client in a private and confidential setting, whether face to face, on-line or phone, to explore whatever difficulties the client is experiencing in their lives.
+Counselling is an opportunity to talk about a problem in a safe way and be listened to without judgement.

 Unexpressed feelings can become very intense and i will encourage you to explore various aspects of your life and emotions that are concerning you.
-You will be able to talk in a free and open way, which is sometimes not possible with the closest of family and friends!
+You will be able to talk freely and openly, which is sometimes not possible with the closest of family and friends!

 Counselling is an opportunity to discover more about yourself, explore different ways of thinking, resolve difficulties and enable you to move forward in your life.

-I believe that the quality of how we interact is central to how we live our lives successfully and build strong enduring relationships.
+I believe that the quality of how we communicate & interact is central to how we live our lives successfully and build strong enduring relationships.

 I work in a quiet easily accessible location in mid- Essex a few minutes from the A12 convenient for Colchester, Chelmsford, Maldon, Witham, Braintree and surrounding areas.